danigb/smplr/README.md

 An packed version of [DattorroReverbNode](https://github.com/khoin/DattorroReverbNode) algorithmic reverb is included.

-Use `output.addEffect(name, effect, mix)` to create connect an effect using a send bus:
+Use `output.addEffect(name, effect, mix)` to connect an effect using a send bus:

 ```js
 import { Reverb, SplendidGrandPiano } from "smplr";